A Guide to the USC Supplemental Essays 2021-2022

-You could be applying to the University of Southern California as an aspiring actor hoping to benefit from the “Acting for the Stage, Screen, and New Media” program as a steppingstone to Hollywood.
-Or you could be more of a STEM-oriented person, hoping to break into the gaming industry, ready to take on the “Computer Science: Games” major.
-Whatever your academic focus, taking advantage of the USC supplemental essays 2020-2021 is an effective way to highlight who you are and why you’ve chosen the home of the Trojans.
+You could be applying to the University of Southern California as an aspiring actor hoping to benefit from the “Acting for the Stage, Screen, and New Media” program as a stepping stone to Hollywood.
+Or you could be more of a STEM-oriented person, hoping to break into the gaming industry, ready to take on the “Computer Science: Games'' major.
+Whatever your academic focus, taking advantage of the USC supplemental essays 2021-2022 is an effective way to highlight who you are and why you’ve chosen the home of the Trojans.

 USC appreciates students who are willing to take advantage of their wide range of programs.
 The university looks for candidates who are interested in “global issues and aren’t afraid to speak up in class or fight for a cause.”
-If you believe you check these boxes, it’s time to let the college know why through the writing component.
-To help you, I’ve outlined the prompts, the dos and don’ts for your responses, and additional tips for writing the USC supplemental essays 2020-2021.
+If you believe you check these boxes, it’s time to let the college know why by taking advantage of the writing component.
+To help you, I’ve outlined the prompts, the dos and don’ts for your responses, and additional tips for writing the USC supplemental essays 2021-2022.

 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (Approximately 250 words)